 For example, a 10% retention bonus for an employee that makes $124,000 a year would be $12,400.

-Taxes are applied to retention bonuses through either the percentage method or aggregate method.
+Taxes are applied to retention bonuses through either the percentage method or the aggregate method.

 If there are no concurrently paid wages, add the bonuses to either the regular wages paid or to be paid for the current payroll period or the regular wages paid for the preceding payroll period